zufuliu/notepad4/readme.md

 * [ReactOS](https://www.reactos.org/)

 ## Notes:
-* The default *Win32* build require [SSE2](https://en.wikipedia.org/wiki/SSE2) (Pentium 4), which can be turned off if you [build Notepad2 and metapath](https://github.com/zufuliu/notepad2/wiki/Build-Notepad2) yourself.
 * If you find any bugs or have any suggestions feel free to **write proposals/issues** or **provide patches/pull requests**.

 ## Contributors: